wiseman-timelord/DynaLaunchPsPscPyPy3-Ba/README.md

 5. After the script runs, choose to return to the menu `m` or exit `x`.

 ## Requirements
-- Windows 7/8.1/10/11
+- Windows Batch Support
-- PowerShell (Windows PowerShell or PowerShell Core)
+- PowerShell (Whatever version your target script requires)
-- Python interpreter (for Python scripts)
+- Python interpreter (Whatever version your target script requires)
 - A folder containing `.ps1` and/or `.py` scripts.

 ## Disclaimer